garybake/blog/content/2023_03_23_vector_databases.md

 First lets show the main use case for storing n-dimensional vectors.
 In machine learning, especially with neural networks, you are are using numerical data.
 The learning models don't understand things like text, pictures, sound etc. We need a method transforming this unstructured data into numbers.

-There are many, many methods to do this but here we are concerned with vectors, sometimes called embeddings.
-I'll talk through using text, but the input can be anything unstructured (or even structured).
+There are [many](https://en.wikipedia.org/wiki/One-hot), [many](https://en.wikipedia.org/wiki/Cluster_analysis) methods to do this but here we are concerned with vectors, sometimes called embeddings.
+I'll talk through using text data, but the input can be anything unstructured (or even structured).

 The embedding function takes in the sentence and outputs the vector.